How to buy shares in Manchester United

 Manchester United’s on-the-field success has enabled it to become one of the most supported football teams on the planet – and one of the richest.
 Manchester United is currently ranked second in the Forbe’s 2023 list of the world’s most valuable football clubs.
 It’s majority-owned by the Glazer Family and valued at around $6 billion (roughly £4.75 billion).

 In November 2022, the American owners announced that they would be willing to listen to offers for the club, potentially signalling an end to their tumultuous 17 year reign.
-There’s a long list of potential suitors including: English businessman Sir Jim Ratcliffe, Apple (AAPL), Amazon (AMZN), Dubai, Qatar, and Saudi Arabia.
+There was a long list of potential suitors including: English businessman Sir Jim Ratcliffe, Apple (AAPL), Amazon (AMZN), Dubai, Qatar, and Saudi Arabia.

 Manchester United share price